podio-community/podio-php/authentication/index.md

 // Now you can make API calls against the second app
 {% endhighlight %}

 However, this simple approach will break the automatic refresh of access tokens.
 In the above example your API calls may have resulted in a refresh of your access/refresh tokens, but you no longer have a reference to those tokens.
 You will need to manually store your tokens before switching to a different authentication.
-This usually involves a [session manager](/session).
+This usually involves a [session manager]({{site.baseurl}}/sessions).

-{% highlight php startinline %}
-Podio::setup($client_id, $client_secret);
-Podio::authenticate_with_app($first_app_id, $first_app_token);
-// Here you can make API calls against the first app

-// Before switching we must store any refreshed tokens.
-// Manually update the session:
-Podio::$session_manager->set(Podio::$oauth, Podio::$auth_type);
-Podio::authenticate_with_app($second_app_id, $second_app_token);
-// Now you can make API calls against the second app
-{% endhighlight %}